JMaloney16/230Group22/README.md

 - Go through the funcitonal spec and make a list of all the points the video needs to hit (Gino, Luke)
 - Plan the video using this plan (Dylan In collaboration with Gino and Luke)
 - MenuManager needs to call the gamemanger with all the players details loaded or something, menu manager needs to start talking more to game manager basically
-- Game crashes when player dies in a continued game